1 Rebooting Your Future

 It’s a similar story with interviews, if you botched an interview question or came across badly, it can be really difficult to find out from the employer what you did wrong.
 That makes it harder to learn from your mistakes.

-1.9 Practicing your future
+1.9 Practicing Your Future

 There are practical exercises, for you to get your hands dirty with.
 Each chapter incorporates activities including individual exercises, group exercises, quizzes and points for wider discussion.
 You’ll get a lot more out of this guidebook by doing the activities, rather than just reading it.

-1.10 Navigating your future
+1.10 Navigating Your Future

 There are lots of resources out there that offer self-help, career advice and techniques for self-improvement.
 It can be hard to know where to start, or even how to find your way around the mountains of advice.